EFortinD/Documentation-en/docs/storage/index.md

 1. [Zenodo](https://zenodo.org/).
 An open-access repository for research data, offering long-term storage for scientific research outputs.
 2. [Figshare](https://figshare.com/).
 A cloud-based repository where researchers can upload, share, and manage research data, figures, and publications.
 3. [GDR](https://uquebec.libguides.com/gdr/).
 The Guide des dépôts de recherche is a platform providing access to a variety of scientific research data repositories.
 4. [GitHub](https://github.com/).
 A platform primarily used for code hosting and collaboration, but also for storing research datasets and project documentation.
-GitHub releases can be automatically configured to be archived in Zenodo.
+GitHub releases can be automatically configured to be archived in Zenodo or Borealis.
 5. [Borealis](https://borealisdata.ca/).
 A Canadian research data repository that offers long-term storage and sharing of research data across institutions.
 6. [FRDR (Federated Research Data Repository)](https://www.frdr-dfdr.ca/).
 A platform for discovering and sharing Canadian research data, aimed at supporting data management and preservation.